total-rehab/docs/docs/equipment.md

 # Equipment

 Each [activity](./activities.md) may require one or more items of equipment.
-The equipment required for each activity will be presented to the user as they progress through their program.
+The equipment required for each activity will be presented users as they progress through their programs.

-## Creating phases
+## Creating equipment

-To create equipment select **Phases** from the sidebar, click **Create**, fill in the form and hit **Save**.
+To create equipment select **Equipment** from the sidebar, click **Create**, fill in the form and hit **Save**.

 :::note